Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 23.37.12 UTC
+- WIB: Jumat, 15 Agustus 2025 00.27.40 UTC
-- WITA: Jumat, 15 Agustus 2025 00.37.12 UTC
+- WITA: Jumat, 15 Agustus 2025 01.27.40 UTC
-- WIT: Jumat, 15 Agustus 2025 01.37.12 UTC
+- WIT: Jumat, 15 Agustus 2025 02.27.40 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: inspirational
+Kategori: success